 Just like using the URL from your Media for a resource page, you can grab that same URL and include it in your welcome email after a reader signs up.

-If you have multiple content upgrades listed on your site, you will need to include all the links in the email or be more targeted and create a specific list for every opt in.
+If you have multiple content upgrades listed on your site, you will need to include all the links in the email or be more targeted and create a specific list (segmented list) for every opt in.

 Immediate Access After Opt In

 Some plugins or services will allow your readers to merely click a link after filling out your opt in form to download the freebie.

 The only downside to doing this method is that if you have a double opt in set up on your forms, you may receive subscribers who don’t actually end up on your list due to transmission errors or typos.